mhartington/mhartington.github.io/content/post/typings-v1.md

 ### Ambient becomes Global

-Ambient typing always we a pain point when first being introduced to typescript.
+Ambient typings always are a pain point when first being introduced to TypeScript.
+But what are they?

 >An ambient declaration introduces a variable into a TypeScript scope, but has zero impact on the emitted JavaScript program.
 Programmers can use ambient declarations to tell the TypeScript compiler that some other component will supply a variable.
 For example, by default the TypeScript compiler will print an error for uses of undefined variables.
 To add some of the common variables defined by browsers, a TypeScript programmer can use ambient declarations

 Basically these types are there to tell the compiler that something will at run that has this API.

-imagine if you are writing code that uses jQuery.
+Imagine if you are writing code that uses jQuery.
 If you just try to write $() TypeScript will think you are using an undeclared variable $ and will throw an error.
 Ambient declarations like declare var $ tell the TS compiler that, even though $ isn't visible to the compiler, it will exist when the JS is executed.

 So why change the name?